AnishKumarKallepalli/BlockchainProject-DPoS-Consensus/README.md

 Voting is done using a GET route.
 Voting can only be conducted by the primary node (`localhost:7000`), and all other nodes receive an error message.
 Once called, a JSON response which consists the address of the node, stake of the node and the value of (stake * votes) corresponding to the nodes is sent to the primary node.

-Voting results showing address, stake and (votes * stake) of all participating nodes
+Voting results showing address, stake and (votes * stake) of all nodes.

 ![Voting](./Images/voting.jpg)

 Nodes apart from the primary node receive an error message.

 ![Error](./Images/voting_error.jpg)

 3). `/show`

-This GET route sends all the delegates elected to the primary node.
+This GET route sends all the elected delegates to the primary node.

 ![Show delegates](./Images/delegates_show.jpg)